Instant peach tree

 Dehydrated peach chips are like candy at my house: my boys can plow through an entire batch faster than you can say “hungry hungry hippos” which is why I’ve trained these capable young lads to make dehydrated peach chips without my help. #momwin

 It’s a pretty simple process: slice, spread, dry, eat.
 The almost-12yo does the slicing and the 8yo does the spreading.
 They’ve both perfected their respective jobs and are pretty proud of the fact that they can work together to produce a 9-tray batch of dehydrated peach chips.

-The 4yo’s job is to sneak fresh peach slices and then dehydrated peach chips when no one is looking.
+The 4yo’s job is to sneak fresh peach slices and peach chips when no one is looking.

 Busy little squirrels